top of page

-My name is Grant William Currier, and I am completing a doctorate in English at Oklahoma State University.
+My teaching philosophy centers on interdisciplinary approaches that promote critical thinking and narrative exploration.
 My research areas are Fiction/Fiction Theory and Guilt and Shame in the Post-Apocalyptic Novel.
-In November 2020, I was inducted into Phi Kappa Phi; their motto is Φιλοσοφία Kρατείτω Φωτῶν (Philosophía Krateítõ Phõtôn), "Let the love of learning rule humanity.”
+I have developed and taught courses in literature, composition, and creative writing, always aiming to create student-centered learning environments.
+In November 2020, I was inducted into Phi Kappa Phi; their motto is Φιλοσοφία Kρατείτω Φωτá¿¶ν (Philosophía Krateítõ Phõtôn), "Let the love of learning rule humanity.”
 This is one part of my teaching perspective, an important one.
 The love of learning continues to be important to me personally, and to my teaching, which is primarily influenced and crafted around the teachings and teaching style of Jesus of Nazareth.

 I don't teach writing; I teach writers.